 Our bus left at 9 am, just before the tourist office.
 The bus took us along the Fjord into the uplands, where the winter sun tried to reach the horizon.
 However, it would take the sun another week to be visible again.

 At 10.30, we arrived Skaidikroa, where we had a glass of milk and waited for our next bus, which was about to leave at 11.45 towards Hammerfest.

 The road along the coast was impressive – rocks, snow, and water.
 Here and there were a few houses, and then we crossed the Kvalsund bridge.
 We also had a stop at the bridge where we took pictures.
 On the way to Hammerfest, there were not many buildings except a few smaller settlements.

-The Hammerfest church has been built in 1961 and has space for 525 people.
+The Hammerfest church has been built in 1961 and has space for 525 people and is an Evangelina Lutheran church.
 There have been many churches before in Hammerfest dating back to 1620.
 Unfortunately, the previous church was burned down by the Germans in 1944.
 The history of the churches in Hammerfest is displayed inside the church.

 On the way to the museum of reconstruction, we also passed by a monument of Ole Olsen – a Norwegian Organist and Composer.

 The Museum of Reconstruction was about to close when we entered the museum.
 However, the friendly staff at the ticket desk told us that we could quickly browse through the museum as we have only a few hours left in Hammerfest and no opportunity to visit the museum the next day.
 There were also pictures of the city after the Germans burned it down during the Second World War.

 At 4.40 pm, we left Hammerfest with the MS Årøy.
 There was also a Sami couple wearing traditional Sami clothes.
 The trip back from Hammerfest to Alta took around 2 hours.